 Don’t be afraid to have too much copy — you will be editing it down later in the process.
 For including in brochure keep any image or logos ready.
 There are plenty of websites with royalty free pictures if you’re short in supply.

-How to design a brochure #2: Design the brochure with your target audience in mind
+2. Design the brochure with your target audience in mind

 It goes without saying that the design of your brochure should appeal to the target demographic.
 You must consider the few things which may impact how your brochure received such as age, gender, profession, interests etc. If you are a new business and are unsure how to approach this issue, ask yourself the following questions: